 Museum Visit: Brunel’s London

-A guided tour of the Engine House and descent into the Grand Entrance Hall of Thames Tunnel.
+A 1.5 hour guided local history tour including a visit to the Engine House and descent into the Grand Entrance Hall of Thames Tunnel.

 Brunel’s first project, first tunnel under a river anywhere in the world and the oldest tunnel in the London Underground.
 Designed as a cargo tunnel under the busiest river in the world, this is the story of London’s development as world city and the development of trade, industry and empire.
 This is also the eccentric story of underwater shopping arcade, fairground, theatre and banquet hall.